Cicely Tyson, groundbreaking award-winning actor, dead at 96

 "I'm very selective as I've been my whole career about what I do.
 Unfortunately, I'm not the kind of person who works only for money.
 It has to have some real substance for me to do it," she told The Associated Press in 2013.

-Tributes from Broadway and Hollywood poured in, including from Tracie Thomas who thanked her for paving the way.
+Tributes from Broadway and Hollywood poured in, including from Broadway star Tracie Thomas, who thanked her for paving the way.
 "A queen and a trailblazer indeed," she wrote on Twitter.
-Marlee Matlin wrote: "She was a consumate pro and all class."
+Former co-star Marlee Matlin wrote: "She was a consummate pro and all class."
+Director Kenny Leon added: "God bless the greatest and the tallest tree."

 Besides her Oscar nomination, she won two Emmys for playing the 110-year-old former slave in the 1974 television drama "The Autobiography of Miss Jane Pittman."
 A new generation of moviegoers saw her in the 2011 hit "The Help."